 Millersville operates a comprehensive dining service program for students, faculty, staff and guests of the University.
 All students are eligible to participate in the dining program.
-Students who reside in the University residence halls, including Shenks Hall and Reighard Hall, are required to purchase a Declining Balance Dining option.
-Off-campus students and commuters may participate in any of the University's Declining Balance level options, which offer exceptional flexibility at various locations throughout the campus.
+Students who reside in the University residence halls, including Shenks Hall and Reighard Hall, are required to purchase a Declining Balance Dining plan.
+Off-campus students and commuters may participate in any of the University's Declining Balance level plans, which offer exceptional flexibility at various locations throughout the campus.
 The University's main dining hall is located at the Upper Deck in Gordinier Hall.
 Students and guests may dine at this location as well as the Galley food court in the Student Memorial Center and The Anchor in Gordinier Hall.
-The Anchor, located on the first floor of Gordinier Hall, features Sun Roast Coffee, a bakery showcasing items from our own bake shop, Grab 'n Go and made-to-order selections, a convenience store, a creamery and a full range of beverages.
-Other dining options include the Cyber Café in Caputo Hall for sandwiches and snacks, and Starbucks, which is located in the Francine G. McNairy Library and Learning Forum.
-Smoothies and protein shakes are available for a pre- or post-workout, along with healthy and low-fat snacks at the Juice Bar, located in the Student Memorial Center.
-Students may use their Declining Balance option(s) at The Marauder Express, our own University Food Truck, which serves the campus community throughout the day and late night.
-Our newest location, The Grille in Lyle Hall, is open to students to use a Declining Balance credit card or cash.
-Descriptions of meal plans and dining hours are available at www. millersville.edu/dining.
+The Anchor, located on the first floor of Gordinier Hall, features sun roast coffee, a bakery showcasing items from our own bake shop, grab 'n go and made-to-order selections, a convenience store, a creamery, fresh made sushi daily and a full range of beverages.
+Our juice bar, located in The Anchor, features smoothies and protein shakes for a pre- or post-workout.
+Other dining options include the Cyber Café in Caputo Hall for sandwiches and snacks, and Starbucks, which is in the Francine G. McNairy Library and Learning Forum.
+Our newest dining opportunity is the "Get-Food" app, with pickup available at the Student Memorial Center adjacent to PSECU.
+Descriptions of meal plans and dining hours are available at www.millersville.edu/dining.